By Suzanne Orme March 28, 2020

 In Australia we’ve experienced prolonged drought culminating in catastrophic bushfires followed by floods, destructive storms and now, COVID-19.
 These events have been thrust upon us without warning, in rapid and shocking succession – all within the short space of 6 months.

 Not far into 2020 humanity has found itself at a major crossroad.
 At this junction in history, heart-wrenching choices are being made and its agonising to read and see images of people in difficult and tragic circumstances.
 We’re all in this together, trying to navigate a safe passage through troubled waters.

-But I’m optimistic and see a glimmer of hope that we are experiencing the first green shoots of global transformation.
+But I’m optimistic and see a glimmer of hope that we are experiencing the first green shoots of global renewal.
 Everywhere, individuals and decision makers in business and government are rising to the occasion, going above and beyond what would be expected during business-as-usual.
 Government policy makers are listening and taking heed of the advice of health experts and scientists.
-Many people are quickly adapting to change, working and communicating differently through digital communications.
+Many people are quickly adapting to change, working and communicating differently on digital platforms.